liztan/little-bee/index.md

 ### **Cleaning**

 [Stokke Flexi Tub with newborn support](https://amzn.to/2zCYLin) It's basically a bucket that folds up.
-The newborn support is sturdy and holds her up well.
+The newborn support is sturdy and holds thebaby up well.
 Love that this doesn't take up a ton of space when not in use.

+[Baby Bathtub Seat](https://a.co/24y5Jmt) We didn't use this with our first but our second baby was very wiggly once he was out of the newborn stage.
+This seat was helpful to keep him in place.

 [Hooded towel](https://amzn.to/2zBo3xB) They lose body heat really quickly, the hood helps to keep them a little warmer.